microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 ```

 The `Busy` state is marked as a `[Hot]` state and the `Idle` state is marked as a `[Cold]` state.
-Then during testing if `coyote test` finds the LivenessMonitor to be stuck in the `[Hot]` state
+During testing if `coyote test` finds the LivenessMonitor to be stuck in the `[Hot]` state
-too long it then raises an exception and the test fails.
+too long it raises an exception and the test fails.

 ### Halting the CoffeeMachine at Random Times